-Recently, I found myself retort challenged when someone offered an over the top, unsolicited opinion.
-I realized gawking back in incredulous amazement is no match for a know it all.
 I had depleted my list of snarky comebacks to those who make inappropriate statements, demands or ask questions I do not intend to answer.
-Thus began my quest for effective response to a tyrant.

-“Wow” is a very effective stall tactic too, for instance when asked to accommodate a request you really aren’t keen on.
-Maybe the person asking will come up with his or her own solution and you’ll be off the hook.
+“Wow” is an effective stall tactic when asked to accommodate a request you have no intention of granting.
+The person asking may come up with his or her own solution.